Yes, it's been ages since I've blogged. You don’t have to remind me, because I already have a pesky voice that says, “You should keep up!”

 Life is too short to be bullied into “shoulding.”
 In twenty years from now, you’ll either remember the life you celebrated or the life you abdicated by “shoulding.”

-If you're local to Charlotte, NC and know it's time to grow your own personal hospitality, join us this fall for: Uprising!
+If you're local to Charlotte, NC and know it's time to grow your own personal hospitality, join us for: Uprising!
 The Happiness Shift.
-Register now!
-Space is limited.
 Find out more here!